phamtungthuy/ca-bench/README.md

 - **Cost Tracking**: Tracks API usage and cost for supported providers (e.g., OpenAI).
 - **Multimodal Support**: Handles text, image, audio, and video tasks.

+# The Benchmark Dataset
+The construction of a dataset for composable AI problems, complete with corresponding ground-truth solutions and tests, is a substantial undertaking.
+Existing benchmarks often concentrate on evaluating the intermediate planning process, yet they lack executable ground-truth pipelines or expected outputs required for robust end-to-end evaluation.

+Motivated by these limitations, we present CA-Bench: a dataset of 70 composable AI problems.
+Each problem is annotated with a corresponding solution pipeline, which includes invocations of both logic modules and pretrained models.
+The benchmark is designed to support the systematic and reproducible evaluation of composable AI systems across a wide spectrum of task complexities.

+# Evaluation Spectrum: Baseline and Upper Bound
+To provide a comprehensive performance spectrum, CA-Bench defines both a lower and an upper performance bound for each task.

+## Zero-Shot Baseline (Lower Bound)
+To establish a foundational performance level, we define a Zero-Shot Baseline.
+This approach involves prompting a general-purpose LLM (e.g., GPT-4) to solve a given task directly, without any explicit guidance on tool composition or access to the toolset.
+This baseline represents the unassisted reasoning capability of the LLM and serves as the lower bound for performance.
+Any effective agent must significantly outperform this baseline.

+## Human-Designed Solution (Upper Bound)
+To define the performance ceiling, we introduce a Human-Designed Upper Bound (or Oracle).
+For each task, we provide a manually crafted, optimal solution pipeline that represents the best possible sequence of tool invocations to achieve the desired outcome.
+This "oracle" solution is not meant to be a competitor but rather a performance target.
+It allows us to measure how close an automated agent's solution is to the theoretical maximum achievable within the provided framework, providing a clear metric for optimality.

+# Getting Started
 ## Directory Structure

 ```text